oVirt/ovirt-site/source/feature/remove-dc-entity-network.html.md

 ##### Host Network QoS

 *   AddHostNetworkQoSCommand/UpdateHostNetworkQoSCommand/RemoveHostNetworkQoSCommand
-    -   Host network qos should become system level entity.
+    -   Host network qos should become cluster level entity.
+    -   The reason it should become cluster level and not system level entity is that updating a specific host network qos, should affect only the host in the cluster and not potentially all the host in the system.
+*   Copy to cluster action should be added.

 ##### Vm Network QoS

 *   AddNetworkQoSCommand/UpdateNetworkQoSCommand/RemoveNetworkQoSCommand
-    -   VM network qos should become system level entity.
+    -   VM network qos should become cluster level entity.
+*   Copy to cluster action should be added.

 #### User Experience